lambdaclass/concrete/ROADMAP.md

    a per-constructor Expression-modes table, gate-checked.
 Verified: fuzzer 2,400 cases/6 seeds, linearity trio, full suite 1585/0, examples, goldens, SSA, differential, `test-ci-gates`.
 Forgetting a mode on new syntax now over-rejects visibly instead of silently leaking.
+Future refactors must preserve the invariant that `UseMode` and the value-flow spec are the single implementation/source-of-truth pair for pass agreement; individual syntax handlers should not grow ad hoc "consume this ident" logic again without a spec row and gate.

 13h. **Deferred hardening ratchet — centralize ownership-transfer and overwrite policy helpers.** This is valuable checker cleanup, but it is not an open